A joint supplement provides an effective way to address the underlying causes of joint pain and stiffness, and thereby gain relief.

 Q: Why do joint supplements contain turmeric?

 A: Most people will know turmeric as a spice that is added to curry dishes to give them their distinctive taste and yellow color.
-But turmeric is more than just a food additive.
+The good news is that turmeric is more than just a food additive.
 Joint supplements – including many of the ones on our list – use the root of the turmeric plant, which contains curcumin.
-Curcumin is known to have anti-inflammatory properties and is often used to treat arthritis and tendonitis (18).
+Curcumin is known to have anti-inflammatory properties and is often used to treat arthritis and tendonitis (18), as well as other inflammatory conditions.

 Q: Can boswellia reduce inflammation?